nils-n/keep-walking/README.md

       <tr> <td> <img src="./assets/images/features-dashboard.png"; alt="preview image of the website taken on multiple screen sizes" >  </td> </tr>
       <tr>
       <td style='text-align: left'>
-        <span style='font-weight:bold'>Figure </span> Flow Diagram for the Dashboard Page.
+        <span style='font-weight:bold'>Figure: </span> Flow Diagram for the Dashboard Page.
 The user can enter this page only after authentication, otherwise an access attempt would redirect to the 403 page.
 Signed-in users can submit their Garmin credentials in the `Sync Garmin` form, in order to retrieve their latest health stats from the Garmin API.
 Users can give emotional rating for each day by clicking on the rating symbols next to each activity, which is updating the DB without reloading the page (thanks to htmx-AJAX requests).
 Users can also read, edit and delete any of their dailiy activities by clicking on 'edit' or 'delete' buttons next to each activity.
 They can sign out by clicking on the 'Logout' link in the navbar, return to the main page by clicking on 'Home' link, or go their profile page using the 'Profile' link.
         </td>
     </tr>
   </table>